 College of the Holy Cross DC Retirement Plan Disclosure Notice

 The College of the Holy Cross maintains the COLLEGE OF THE HOLY CROSS DC RETIREMENT PLAN (the “Plan”).
-Your Plan administrator has directed Fidelity Investments (“Fidelity”), one of the Plan’s providers, to develop a consolidated brochure based upon information provided by each of the following investment providers:
+Holy Cross has directed Fidelity Investments (“Fidelity”), one of our providers, to develop a consolidated brochure based upon information provided by each of the following investment providers, Fidelity Investments and TIAA.

-Holy Cross maintains a defined benefit retirement plan for non‐exempt employees at no cost to the employee.
-If you work a minimum of 1,000 hours and you are 21 years of age, you may participate in the plan after one year of continuous service.
-If you participate in the plan, your benefit is at least 2% of your average base salary times your years of service.
+Holy Cross offers a defined benefit pension plan for eligible nonexempt (hourly paid) employees (Holy Cross Retirement Plan for Nonexempt Employees).
+There is no cost to the employee to participate in the plan.
+If you work a minimum of 1,000 hours/year and you are 21 years of age, you may participate in the plan after one year of continuous service.
+The plan benefit is at least 2% of your average base salary times your eligible years of service.

 The plan requires that you complete five years of service in order to be vested and entitled to receive a retirement benefit in accordance with the terms of the plan.
 The benefits under the plan are based on your years of service and pay history during those years, in accordance with the plan document.

-- Annual Funding Notice - Cover Letter - Cover Letter (PDF)
+- Annual Funding Notice - Cover Letter (PDF)